Component 2: Lifelong Learning/Continuing Medical Education

 Component 2 of the Osteopathic Continuous Certification process requires recertifying physicians to pursue lifelong learning through continuing medical education.

-To complete Component 2 requirements in the primary specialty of Neurology or Psychiatry and the subspecialties of Child and Adolescent Neurology, Child and Adolescent Psychiatry, Neurophysiology, and Geriatric Psychiatry, diplomates with time-limited certificates must earn 75 CME credits in the 2019-2021 AOA CME cycle, of which at least 18 CME credits must be AOA Category 1-A.
+To complete Component 2 requirements in the primary specialties of Neurology and Psychiatry, and the subspecialties of Child and Adolescent Neurology, Child and Adolescent Psychiatry, Neurophysiology, and Geriatric Psychiatry you will need to earn 75 hours of CME over the three-year certification CME cycle.

-Diplomates with non-time-limited certificates must complete 120 CME credits in the 2019-2021 AOA CME cycle.
-For details and additional information you may view the AOA CME Guide.
-You can also view your status for all OCC components, including Component 2, by logging into the AOA Physician Portal.
+For additional information, including CME activity types, rules, and CME caps, view the CME Policies & Requirements.
+You can also view your status for all OCC components, including Component 2, by logging into your AOA Physician Portal.

 Following are the minimum CME requirements that must be met for the 2019 – 2021 Certification CME cycle: